Evacuation Equipment Training Course

 • Profiling bed with bed linen for transfer practice

-• Access to corridors and staircases for evacuation practice
+• Access to corridors for horizontal evacuation practice

-• Multi-storey buildings: the training area should be near the lift and the stairwell
+• Training area should be near the lift and stairwell

 Certification

-• Assessment method: Practical demonstration of safe evacuation using a rescue training manikin
+Annual refresher training is required per HIQA guidelines.
+Assessment is by practical demonstration of safe evacuation using a rescue training manikin.

 Our Instructors

-Our instructors bring extensive fire safety experience and hold memberships with leading professional bodies:
+Our instructors bring extensive fire safety experience in healthcare settings.
+All are qualified People Moving Instructors and Evacuation Aid Instructors with specialist expertise in residential care settings.
+They hold memberships with leading professional bodies:

 Our instructors combine theoretical knowledge with practical application, ensuring participants gain skills they can use immediately.